rdeits/cryptics/Readme.md

 	LEE_SHORES

 You can give the solver a hint that a set of words form a phrase (and need not be treated separately) by combining them with an underscore (as in 'dangerous_coasts' above).

+# Acknowledgements

+This program uses the English bigrams corpus from [After the Deadline](http://blog.afterthedeadline.com/2010/07/20/after-the-deadline-bigram-corpus-our-gift-to-you/) licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).